jkislin/nix-home-manager/README.md

 > CFA VAP Home Manager is a repository under active development.
 > You may experience bugs and updates may break things.

-[Nix home-manager](https://github.com/nix-community/home-manager) is a tool that allows one to reproduce the same environments for all users across unix-like platforms (WSL, Linux, and Mac).
+This repository contains a usable config for [Nix home-manager](https://github.com/nix-community/home-manager) - a tool that allows one to reproduce entire computing environments across unix-like platforms (WSL, Linux, and Mac) and is intended to grow into a solution we can use on the VAP.
 It's declarative, which means you tell it what you want the end result to be, rather than what it should do (imperative).

 For example, instead of writing a script that installs R, python, and the Github CLI, we provide a functional configuration file that declares that the system should, as an end result, include R, python, and the Github CLI.
 The nix package manager then takes it from there.
 We might say something like "nix home-manager provides a virtual-environment for your whole user-space, rather than just a single programming language."